bertsky/ocrd_anybaseocr/index.md

 ## sample gallery

 This illustrates [PR84](https://github.com/OCR-D/ocrd_anybaseocr/pull/84), which completely reworked the cropper.

+(If not all images show up, you may need to reload your browser.)

 | **original** | **before (only binarized)** | **afterwards** |
 | ![image](/pix/dfki_orig_0.png) (ruler placed next to page) | ![image](/pix/dfki_before_0.png) | ![image](/pix/dfki_after_0.png) |